 Only Button 1 Scans from the Scanner Glass

-- A whole document as a PDF File is done with button 2.
+- To scan a Whole Document or Multiple Documents as a single PDF file is button 2.
 The document feeder can only work with clean smooth copies of a document with NO Staples, NO paper clips, and NO white out.
 The document feeder scans both sides of the page and when making PDF documents, it is set to use OCR to try to read the text and add the text into the document.
 Unfortunately the text is very inaccurate it is just enough to occasionally help you search the document for a word.

-- Document Pages as JPG Files on button 3.
+- To scan Document Pages as JPG files is button 3.
 This also uses the document feeder but it makes a single JPEG picture for each page.
 The scanner tries to skip blank pages so you don’t have to delete them later.